Skip to main content

 Help for Instructors

-For training or questions on effective usage of Simple Syllabus, professors may contact TechLearn for a consultation.
+For training or questions on the effective usage of Simple Syllabus, professors may contact TechLearn for a consultation.

 Instructors may also contact Simple Syllabus for direct support with the platform: